Razwand/crim_project/README.md

 # About

-This tool scraps data from web https://criminalia.es/ in order to obtain:
+This tool scraps data from the website https://criminalia.es/ in order to obtain:

 - Image data of the scrapped profiles
 - Text data of the scrapped profiles